gromnitsky/ldoce-offline/README.md

 # ldoce-offline

-A hack to force an android version of Longman Dictionary of Contemporary English (LDOCE) to work offline.
+A small hack to force an android version of Longman Dictionary of Contemporary English (LDOCE) to work offline.
 The audio edition of the dictionary looks up for headwords pronunciations & recorded examples in an external web server that sometimes struggles to keep up w/